 Weible Hall is home to more than 350 first-year and upper-classmen women.
 One of the most amazing parts of Weible is the strong, family-oriented atmosphere that is promoted by the community-style living spaces.
 Other great features include the enclosed walkway to the Residence Dining Center and the newly developed RJ/Weible Courtyard.
 North Weible has been fully renovated with new bathrooms, bedrooms, and community areas.
 South Weible also has fully renovated bathrooms.

 - South Weible offers doubles and limited triple rooms; super singles are available when space allows and are reserved for upperclassmen.

-- The first floor rooms are carpeted; second and third floors have polished tile
+- First-floor rooms are carpeted; second and third-floor rooms have polished tile.

 Amenities and Features

 All halls offer the following: printing stations, onsite mail, coinless laundry, cleaning supplies, cable and free video streaming services, rec lounges, study lounges, community kitchen, wifi, secure keyless card entrances, and a hall office where individuals can check out various games/videos/entertainment/rec equipment.

 Each hall also has a full-time hall director and student resident assistants (RAs) who support learning, facilitate community development, and are dedicated to students' security, safety and well-being.